strmlineapp-ux/agileflow/src/docs/design-system.md

 -   **Layout**: Entities are presented in a responsive grid of cards.
 To ensure stability during drag operations, especially across multiple rows, the container must use a `flex flex-wrap` layout instead of CSS Grid.
 Each draggable card item is then given `flex-grow` and `basis` properties to create the responsive columns (e.g., `flex-grow basis-full md:basis-[calc(50%-1.5rem)]`).
 -   **Internal Card Layout**: Each card is structured for clarity.
 The header contains the primary entity identifier (icon and name) and contextual controls (like page access or tab associations, which are positioned inline after the title).
 The main content area is used for tertiary information (like a URL path) which is anchored to the bottom.
 -   **User Item Display**: When users are displayed as items within a management card (e.g., `AdminGroupCard` or `TeamCard`), they are presented **without a border**.
 Each user item must display their avatar, full name, and professional title underneath the name for consistency.
+-   **Unique Draggable IDs**: It is critical that every `Draggable` component has a globally unique `draggableId`.
+If the same item (e.g., a user) can appear in multiple lists, you must create a unique ID for each instance.
+A common pattern is to combine the list's ID with the item's ID (e.g., `draggableId={'${list.id}-${item.id}'}`).
+This prevents the drag-and-drop library from trying to move all instances of the item simultaneously.
 -   **Draggable & Pinned States**:
     -   **Draggable Cards**: Most cards can be freely reordered within the grid.
     -   **Pinned Cards**: Certain cards are designated as "pinned" and cannot be dragged.
 They act as fixed anchors in the layout.